Brizy Pro Review

 - $99 Unlimited sites license with 1 year of support and plugin updates

 - $299 Ultimate Use license for unlimited sites with lifetime support and plugin updates.
+They’re only offering 1000 of these lifetime licenses.
 I can’t think of another page builder with this good of a plan!
-If you’re willing to gamble that Brizy will iron out the kinks in their Pro page builder, then this deal shouldn’t be passed up.
+This deal shouldn’t be passed up.

 Brizy Pro is a very nice looking page builder with enormous potential.
 Even though there are some really nice aspects to Brizy Pro, I have to differ from a few of the most popular reviews that I’ve read.
 I’ve seen a few reviews that range from 4.5 to 4.9.
 This includes an aggregate rating of 4.9 on Product Hunt!

-I can’t see how anyone could give an honest 4.9 out of 5 for a page builder that leaves behind a code mess when deactivated and includes such a small number of page elements.
+I can’t see how anyone could give an honest 4.9 out of 5 for a page builder that leaves behind a code mess when deactivated and includes such a small number of page elements in its pro version.
 These two problem areas make a nearly perfect rating completely out of the question.

-It will be exciting to see how Brizy Pro develops over the next year.
+It will be exciting to see how Brizy Pro develops.
 None of these issues should stop you from trying out at least the free version of this page builder.
-Considering how much the Brizy team has accomplished in the last year, the Ultimate Use license also seems like an excellent deal!
+Considering how much the Brizy team has accomplished in the last year, the Ultimate Use license is an amazing deal!